astronomerdamo/mcmc_speed/README.md

 I wrote a very simple MCMC program in Go, C++ and Python making sure to construct each in a similar fashion while taking advantage of any language specific features that might make my life easier.
 I'm using mostly standard libraries (I consider numpy standard when working with any type of numerical data in Python).
-Each program attempts to fit a line (y = ax + b) to a data set (x, y, dy) by creating a 500000 element trace for each parameter (a,b).
+Each program attempts to fit a line (y = ax + b) to a data set (x, y, dy) by creating a 500000 element trace for each parameter (a, b).
 I've massaged the data and starting distributions enough to get a ~25% acceptance ratio which means each program will need to do ~2 million iterations.

 Let's address the elephant in the room, yes I am comparing the execution speeds of programs that aren't doing _exactly_ the same number of iterations.